pepearce/poc-drouot-back/README.md

 # Installation

 Install Go
-create a mysql database for the app
+create a mysql database for the app \n
 Configure the database access credentials in "/models/db.env" In a terminal cd to source folder and run :
 ```golang